0

 Poor adhesion of the model to the build plate

 Poor adhesion of the model to the build plate.
-It can even result in model falling down and damaging your resin tray.
-The most typical result is to see thick layer of 3D printing resin cured on the bottom of the resin tray and nothing on the build plate.
+It can even result in the model falling down and damaging your resin tray.
+The most typical result is to see a thick layer of 3D printing resin cured on the bottom of the resin tray and nothing on the build plate.

-Increase exposure time of your first layer.
+Increase the exposure time of your first layer.
 Make it around 10 times longer than your normal layer cure time.

 adjustable DLP printer resolution